PhaserEditor2D/PhaserEditor2D/README.md

 * [starter-example-sunny-land](https://github.com/PhaserEditor2D/starter-example-sunny-land): an example of using [Tiled](https://www.mapeditor.org/) tilemaps and Arcade physics.
 * [starter-example-volcano](https://github.com/PhaserEditor2D/starter-example-volcano): an example of a platformer game.
+* [starter-example-a-day-in-the-beach](https://github.com/PhaserEditor2D/starter-example-a-day-in-the-beach): an example of a point-and-click game.

 ## Commercial